 Course Meeting Dates Exception Request

-Course Meeting Dates Exception Request Procedure
+Course Meeting Dates Exception (MDE) Request Procedure

 All classes at Appalachian State University should have start and end dates based on the standard academic semesters (Fall, Spring, and Summer) using the first day of classes and the last day of final exams as approved and noted on the official university academic calendar.
 It is important for courses to meet within the standard semester dates to avoid scheduling and other issues for students.
 Compliance with the official academic calendar is important for many reasons, including: